What I mean is the name of my freelance writing and editing efforts is now what some have told me is official for an online business entity.

 It’s now been more than three years since I uprooted myself (and my cat) and moved across the state for personal and professional reasons.
 I’ve been humbled, encouraged, discouraged, happy and just about any other emotion and response you might expect.

 But I’ve never wavered from my core: my writing.
 For journalists, it’s a challenge.
 Both professionally and personally.
-Would anyone in any other profession (with the exception of a politician, and even then not always) be able to take nearly constant criticism of their skills and work product and not react personally?
+Would anyone in any other profession (except for a politician, and even then not always) be able to take nearly constant criticism of their skills and work product and not react personally?

 A former colleague of mine recently posted on Facebook about newspapers and journalism.
 She summed up how professional, reputable journalists act with this: “We make mistakes, we own up to them, and we do our best to rectify our errors as quickly as possible.
 It’s a good policy, not just for a newspaper, but for daily living.”